perronet/NP-to-SAT/README.md

 Be wary that because of the nature of the formula, big upper bounds will make the formula grow.
 You can't predict how many steps the machine needs to halt. //TODO finish this section

 ## Quick start
 * Write your Turing Machine program in `input_program`, according to the syntax.
-You can find some programs in the examples folder (TODO add the examples folder).
+(TODO add examples dir).
 * Write your input in `input_string`
 * Compile with `make`
 * Execute with `./run.out`. *To input the maximum computational steps just give it as an argument like* `./run.out 40`